Skip to main content

 Emax crown fabrication and placement

-The upper arch was restored with Emax crowns.
-Emax is a lithium disilicate ceramic chosen for its combination of strength and esthetic properties when full-arch upper restoration is required.
+The upper arch was restored with Emax crowns, a lithium disilicate ceramic selected for its combination of strength and natural esthetics in full-arch upper restoration.

 5. 5